John Birch (missionary): Missionary work

-In July, Birch arrived in Shanghai, which was in Japanese administered territory, although Americans were considered neutral citizens. and began an intensive study of Mandarin Chinese.
+In July, Birch arrived in Shanghai, which was in Japanese administered territory, although Americans were considered neutral citizens.
+While there, he began an intensive study of Mandarin Chinese.
 A few months later, he was assigned to Hangzhou which was also occupied by the Japanese.
-In October 1941, he left Hangzhou, going by a harrowing foot-trip, narrowly escaping Japanese fire, to run a mission station in Shangrao, in northwest Jiangsi.
-The area was poor and isolated, but Birch reassured his parents that although malaria and dengue fever had "knocked me down a bit" (weighed 155 pounds), he was "coming back up," eating rice and vegetables with Chinese workers, and milk, besides.
+In October 1941, he left Hangzhou, going by a harrowing foot-trip, narrowly escaping Japanese fire, to run a mission station in Shangrao, in northwest Jiangxi.
+The area was poor and isolated, but Birch reassured his parents that although malaria and dengue fever had "knocked me down a bit" (weighed 155 pounds/70 kg), he was "coming back up," eating rice and vegetables with Chinese workers, and milk, besides.
 His Chinese became good enough that he could preach a short sermon.